MicrosoftDocs/azure-docs/articles/app-service/tutorial-java-quarkus-postgresql-app.md

 ## Create an App Service on Azure

-1. Sign in to your Azure CLI, and optionally set your subscription if you have more than one connected to your sign in credentials.
+1. Sign in to your Azure CLI, and optionally set your subscription if you have more than one connected to your sign-in credentials.

     ```azurecli
     az login